 There have been 69 million vehicles found to have faulty and defective Takata airbags that can explode without warning, especially in places with high levels of humidity.
 These airbags have caused over 100 injuries and at least 10 deaths.
 When these airbags rupture unexpectedly, they can send shrapnel flying toward an unsuspecting victim.
 The shrapnel can impale the driver or passengers and cause horrible bleeding and death.

 If you drive a vehicle with a recalled Takata airbag, you are within your rights to ask your dealer for a loaner vehicle that is safe for you and your family.
-Contact our attorney so he can help you determine exactly what legal rights you have and how to seek compensation, a buy-back, or a dealer-provided loaner vehicle.
+Contact our attorney so he can help you determine exactly what legal rights you have and how to seek compensation.

-If your vehicle is under a serious recall or is valid for a buy-back, you need to take the proper steps to seek compensation.
+If your vehicle is under a serious recall or qualifies for a buy-back, you need to take the proper steps to seek compensation.
 Our attorney suggests that you meticulously document everything about your case.
-Make sure you always take your vehicle to licensed and approved mechanics, keep track of dates, costs, and paperwork, and then contact our lawyer for help.
+Make sure you always take your vehicle to authorized dealers for warranty repairs, keep track of dates, costs, and paperwork, and then contact our lawyer for help.

-Howard Silver will review your case for free and ensure that you get the compensation you need and deserve.
+Howard Silver will review your case for free and make sure you get the compensation you need and deserve.
 Contact our firm today by calling (855) 341-2611.
-Mr. Silver is proud to serve clients in Los Angeles, Ventura, Riverside, and the surrounding California areas.
+Mr. Silver is proud to serve clients in Los Angeles, Ventura, San Bernardino, and Riverside counties, and throughout California.
 Call now!

 Sources: National Highway Traffic Safety Administration, Environmental Protection Agency, NY Times, LA Times, CNN